spooknik/SkyrimSE-Linux-Modding/README.md

 6. Enjoy the game as vanilla.

 ### Modding
 1. You can simply copy mods into the data directly and active them in game via the 'mods' button in the main menu.
+The game tries to make you sign in when you click the 'mods' bottom but just hit the home key to get to your load order.
 2. Please note that on Linux files and folders are **case sensitive**.
 Some modders use `textures` or `Textures`.
 Keep this in mind when installing mods.
 For consistancy I put everything in lower case folders.
 Wine/Proton/Linux doesn't seem to care just as long as everything is consistant.
 3. Wrye Bash is acutally runs very well under wine can be used to install, sorting and activation of mods.
 4. If you don't need or want to run any SKSE64 mods, then you good to go.